saurabh2709/aws-servicebroker/templates/elasticache/README.md

 Name           | Description     | Accepted Values
 -------------- | --------------- | ---------------
-AccessCidr|CIDR block to allow to connect to database|string
+SubnetName|String to match against existing subnets to place the cache cluster in (glob wildcards allowed).|string InboundSGName|Existing Security Group name to allow access to database (glob wildcards allowed).|string VpcName|The name of the VPC to launch the Memcache cluster into.|string

 ### Optional